Find the answers to common questions about high potassium and VELTASSA

 High potassium can cause serious, life-threatening health issues—such as irregular heartbeat and other heart problems—and can possibly lead to hospitalization.
 Learn more.

 Yes.
 There are medications available to treat high potassium.
 VELTASSA is a prescription medication used to treat high levels of potassium in your blood.
 When taken daily, VELTASSA helps control potassium levels.
-In a 52-week clinical study, up to 95% of people taking VELTASSA reduced their potassium levels and kept them normal (3.8 to <5.1 mEq/L) over time.
+In a 52-week clinical study, up to 95% of people taking VELTASSA reduced their potassium levels and kept them normal (3.8 to < 5.1 mEq/L) over time.
+After a 2-week dose-finding phase of a clinical study, 50% of pediatric patients had normal potassium levels (3.8 to < 5.0 mEq/L).
 Learn more.

 VELTASSA is a prescription medication with a sodium-free exchange that is taken once a day to treat high levels of potassium in your blood (hyperkalemia).